 Based on your financial need, the Federal College Work-Study Program can provide you a job, allowing you to earn money to help pay education expenses.
 The program encourages community service work and work related to your course of study whenever possible.
 Most work-study jobs are on-campus, but some jobs are located in private nonprofit organizations or public agencies.

-If you are interested in a work-study position you must visit the Financial Aid Office nearest you to begin the process.
+If you are interested in a work-study position, please complete this form and submit it to the financial aid office at the campus you attend, or email the scanned form to Ashley Wardrep.
 Your Federal College Work-Study wages will be at least the current federal minimum wage.
 Your total Federal College award depends on when you apply, your level of need, and the program funding level for the academic year.

 Federal loans are the largest source of student loans available and with more favorable terms than private loans; therefore, you should try to obtain federal loans before private whenever possible.